This article is the eleventh in a series of biographies about members of the 32nd Station Hospital (and the last of four about the unit’s nurses).

 Dorothy Wittman was born in Ohio to John and Mary Wittman.
 The 1940 census listed her as living in the Lutheran Hospital Nurses House in Cleveland, Ohio.
 Her Department of Veterans Affairs B.I.R.L.S. record give her dates of active service in the U.S. Army as December 15, 1942 to March 28, 1946.
 2nd Lieutenant Wittman joined the 32nd Station Hospital in 1944 (probably after May 1).
 She was listed on the December 31, 1944 roster as a general duty nurse.
 She was promoted to 1st lieutenant on April 17, 1945.

-Myra Zink was born in New Britain, Connecticut, one of four children of Paul (a contractor) and Irene Zink.
-She graduated from Hartford Hospital School of Nursing in June 1941 and at some point also attended Western Reserve University, College of Anesthesiology.
+Myra Zink was born in New Britain, Connecticut.
+Based on Zink’s obituary, this article originally listed her as being one of four children of Paul (a contractor) and Irene Zink.
+However, I subsequently contacted Zink’s niece, who told me that Zink’s father was actually George J. Reed.
+She explained: “George Reed died in 1925 and Irene married Paul P. Zink who adopted Myra and her brother George.”
+Zink graduated from Hartford Hospital School of Nursing in June 1941 and at some point also attended Western Reserve University, College of Anesthesiology.

 2nd Lieutenant Zink appeared on the December 31, 1943 roster with a title of Ward Nurse, Surgical Section.
 She was listed as a general duty nurse on the May 1 and December 31, 1944 rosters.
 She was promoted to 1st lieutenant as of March 17, 1945.
 She was on a list of returning nurses from the 7th Replacement Depot (apparently departing Italy September 24, 1945 with an eventual destination of Fort Dix, New Jersey) giving an address in Plainville, Connecticut.